How to Buy Your First Home

 Prepare your finances

-A house is likely to be the biggest purchase you’ll ever make.
+This is one of the biggest purchases you’ll ever make.
 You should be confident that you are financially ready to buy before jumping into the market.
-Start preparing your finances at least a year before officially starting your home search.
+If possible, start preparing your finances at least a year before officially starting your home search.

 Check your credit score and credit report